 Hydraulic fluid expands as its temperature rises.
 Therefore, it is preferable to check the fluid level at operating temperature (after approximately 30 minutes of truck operation).
 To check the fluid level, first park the truck on a level surface and apply the parking brake.
 Put the upright in a vertical position and lower the fork carriage fully down.
-Pull the dipstick out, (attached to the sump breather) (later models have a sight guage instead of a dipstick) wipe it with a clean wiper and reinsert it.
+Pull the dipstick out, (attached to the sump breather) wipe it with a clean wiper and reinsert it.
 Remove dipstick and check oil level.
 Keep the oil level above the LOW mark on the dipstick by adding recommended hydraulic fluid only, as required.
-DO NOT OVERFILL.
+DO NOT OVER-FILL.